outline/rich-markdown-editor/README.md

 This callback is triggered when the contents of the editor changes, usually due to user input such as a keystroke or using formatting options.
 You may use this to locally persist the editors state, see the [inbuilt example](/example/index.js).

 As of `v4.0.0` this callback returns a function which when called returns the current text value of the document.
-This optimization is made to avoid serializing the state of the document to text on every change event, allowing the host app to choose when it needs this value.
+This optimization is made to avoid serializing the state of the document to text on every change event, allowing the host app to choose when it needs the serialized value.

 #### `onImageUploadStart`